5 home inspection mistakes to avoid at all costs

-Ideally, the inspector will be someone who uses clear, concise language in person and in a written report, Mitenbuler says.
-To help you prepare, he recommends scanning a few reports by checking the inspector’s website or asking for a sample report.
+Ideally, the inspector will use clear, concise language in person and in a written report, Mitenbuler says.
+To help you prepare, he recommends scanning a few sample reports by checking the inspector’s website or asking for a recent example.

 4. Not getting a presale inspection

 When the buyers get an inspection (and if they’re smart, they will), the sellers might have little time to complete repairs and keep the sale on track.
-If the seller has a presale inspection before putting it on the market, he or she has more time to do repairs and to shop around and control the costs for the work, Bloxom says.
+If the seller has a presale inspection before putting it on the market, he or she has more time to do repairs, and to shop around to control the costs, Bloxom says.

 If you’re selling, work on booking an inspector as soon as you’re seriously considering listing.
 At the very least, start doing some research on the best inspectors in your area.

 It’s difficult for inspectors to do their job well if the homeowners don’t prepare.